Jarno458/TsRandomizer/ReadMe.md

 Quest are not concidered part of the game, and they wont contain any progression item, however Neliste will still offer you an item when you talk to her

-When you feel stuck, you can open the minimap and hold X (the key to remove map markers),, it will highligh all locations that you can reach and still have items for you
+When you feel stuck, you can open the minimap and hold X (the key to remove map markers), it will highligh all locations that you can reach and still have items for you

 For questions / remarks and feedback, feel free to join the #randomizer channel on the offical timespinner discord https://discord.gg/sZMqD9